Best Side Hustles for College Students: 47 Ideas to Try

 17. Clean houses or offices.
-A cleaning job can be a lucrative source of income for college students.
-They usually only take a few hours, and you can spot a night job that won’t get in the way of your classes.
+Cleaning jobs can be lucrative sources of income for college students.
+They usually only take a few hours, and you can spot night jobs that won’t get in the way of your classes.

 18. Become a library assistant.
-If you love being around books, check to see any job openings at your university library or local organisation.
+If you love being around books, check to see any job openings at your university library or local bookshops.

 Side hustles for passive income